Euro zone risks return to contraction, China outlook smoggy

 China's official non-manufacturing PMI rose to 53.9 in November from 53.8 while a separate services PMI published by HSBC/Markit inched up to 53.0 last month from October's 52.9, as new orders rose at their quickest pace in 2-1/2 years.

-But, following Monday's news of a slowdown in manufacturing, the surveys painted a mixed picture of the labour market, with some economists predicting China would cut interest rates again in coming months after doing so unexpectedly on Nov.
+But the surveys painted a mixed picture of the labour market, which Chinese leaders say is a crucial consideration when setting policy.
+Along with Monday's news, that prompted some economists to predict China would cut interest rates again in coming months after doing so unexpectedly on Nov.
 21.

 "Things have gotten worse rather than better," said Louis Kuijs, an economist at RBS in Hong Kong, adding that any bottoming out in China's sagging housing market is unlikely to lead to a solid rebound next year.